cobaltspeech/sdk-cubic/docs-src/content/protobuf/autogen-doc-cubic-proto.md

 ### Message: RecognitionResult
-A recognition result corresponding to a portion of audio
+A recognition result corresponding to a portion of audio.

 | Field | Type | Label | Description |